Home owners FAQs

-Your lease should stipulate whose responsibility it is to replace the windows and doors to your property; either your responsibility or your landlord's.
+Your lease should stipulate whose responsibility it is to replace the windows and doors to your property; either your responsibility or ours.
 Your lease will also contain a clause which will outline whether you are allowed to make alterations to your property.

 Some leases may not allow any changes to the property at all, and if it is your responsibility to replace your windows/doors, then you would only be able to do so on a like-for-like basis.
 Restrictions like this may exist within your lease due to the property being in a conservation area or because it is within a block and it is important to keep the block looking the same for aesthetic purposes.

-If it is your landlord's responsibility to maintain these, then you would need to contact us so that we can arrange to send an inspector to attend and advise what works need carrying out.
+If it is our responsibility to maintain these, then you would need to contact us so that we can arrange to send an inspector to attend and advise what works need carrying out.

 Your lease will specify whether you are allowed to make any alterations to your property.
 It will also specify if you need to obtain written permission from us first.